pcardotatgit/XDR_Workflows_and_Stuffs/7-ask_for_a_threat_response_token/readme.md

 ![](img/11.png)
 ![](img/12.png)

+( Notice : Host/IPAddress depends on your region )

 ## Create a global variable that will store the Threat Response Token

-Step 2 - In orchestration, go to variables on the left and add a new global variable.
+In orchestration, go to variables on the left and add a new global variable.
 Give it a name

 - Variable name : PAT_CTR_TOKEN
 - Type : Secure String